asalber/asalber.github.io/survival-guide/survival-guide-degrees.md

 - Use a study schedule with the classes, practices, exams, work or project deliveries, etc. <!-- .element: class="fragment"-->
 - Make a realistic study plan assigning home time for studying or working on every subject. <!-- .element: class="fragment"-->
 - Share your study plan with your teacher. <!-- .element: class="fragment"-->
+- Do not procastinate and be faithful to the planning. <!-- .element: class="fragment"-->

 ---